PM-League/PM-League.github.io/book/PM/eac.md

 |:--:|
 |Figure 2 — (Bayesian) simulation approach flowchart|

-The cost/duration pdf for each activity must be assumed or inferred from the data. \
+The cost/duration PDF for each activity must be assumed or inferred from the data. \
 An arbitrary number of simulations is then conducted. \
 Within each simulation, all activities' cost/duration are randomized. \
 The total project cost is the sum of all the (remaining) activities costs. \
 Instead, the total project duration is the maximum duration among all the different paths of activities revised durations. \
 The simulation stopping criterion is given by the convergence of the standard deviation of the resulting project cost/duration. \
-Plotting the histogram of the resulting project cost/duration allows for the identification of its pdf.
+Plotting the histogram of the resulting project cost/duration allows for the identification of its PDF.

 ### Long-Term Statistical Approach
 The activity-level long-term statistical approach consists of the same (Bayesian) Monte Carlo simulation framework. \
-The only difference is in the pdf of the activities cost/duration, which is not hypothesized a priori but rather inferred from the historical data.
+The only difference is in the PDF of the activities cost/duration, which is not hypothesized a priori but rather inferred from the historical data.

 ## Activity-level Short-Term Resource Analysis
-A bottom-up approach is suggested when the forecast of the project cost/duration involves activities that are currently or will be carried out shortly, rather than projecting their outcome through analytical or statistical means. \
+A bottom-up approach is suggested when the forecast of the project cost/duration involves activities that are currently or will be carried out shortly, rather than projecting their outcome through analytical or statistical means.

 |![Figure 3](../images/FigEAC-3.drawio.png)
 |:--:|